CesiumGS/3d-tiles/specification/Metadata/0.0.0/README.md

 }
 ```

-A brief overview of each encoding follows to explain the concepts.
-The full details can be found further below in the [Storage Encodings](#storage-encodings) section.

 #### Instance Tables

 An instance table is a mapping of **instance IDs** to metadata values which are stored in parallel arrays called **property arrays**.
 Instance IDs are simply integer indices into these arrays.
 The `i-th` value of every property array in an instance table together makes up the metadata for the `i-th` instance.